Hawthorn. Miinensagaawanzh. Huathe. Les Aubépines.

 Anyhow, I digress.
 When I finally picked the intention back up to reignite my tree studies I wanted to do so in line with the astrological new year.
 When the first book I leafed through “The Healing Power of Trees; Spiritual Journeys through the Celtic Tree Calendar” by Sharlyn Hidalgo indicated that the spring equinox corresponded with Hawthorns....
 I was disappointed to find out through a quick google search that most folks actually agree that the month for Hawthorn is May 13th -June 9th.
 This makes way more sense when reading about it’s connection to Beltane which is traditionally celebrated on May 1st during which pagan folks decorate may crowns with hawthorn flowers etc. So, of course it makes sense that this is the period of time in which the hawthorn flowers bloom.
 All to say there is some controversy about the exact timing of things with the tree lore.
 Some part of me wanted everything to line up perfectly and make sense but it's not that simple.
 Maybe the tree months bleed into each other, there's an imperfect weaving, of tying things together rather than clearly defined rigid rules or lines.
 Such is nature I suppose, which comforts me.

 So having decided that book was a bit rubbish to begin my studies, I brought a new book borrowed from the library (Celtic Tree Magic; Ogham Lore and Druid Mysteries by Danu Forest) to Woolner Trail.
 I laid out a blanket to sit on at the top of a hill across from the so called “Grand River” first named by I think the Mississaugas of the Credit as Oeskinnegunning (pronounced O-es-shin-ne-gun-ing) which means "the one that washes the timber down and drives away the grass reeds".
-Also named by Mohawks 'O:se Kenhionhata:tie meaning "Willow River" due to all the willows that live by the waters edge.
+Also named by Mohawks as 'O:se Kenhionhata:tie meaning "Willow River" due to all the willows that live by the waters edge.
 This feels important to give voice to given the urgency to preserve Indigenous languages as outlined in the 94 calls to action when it comes to truth and reconciliation.
 Also I personally favour a language which sees the river as a being that is alive and just as worthy of having rights, care and protection as we are.

 Instead of immediately pulling out the book though, I decide to just lay down and take in the stillness around me.
 Looking up at the blue sky, welcoming the warmth of the sun and the sound of the red wing black birds, chickadees, grackles and robins.
 As I look up I also notice all of these branches with long thorns which look suspiciously like Hawthorns!
 Sometimes I’m kind of amazed when things like this happen, of course the tree I am studying just so happens to be the tree I casually (maybe intuitively) decide to sit beneath.
 I am new to tree identification and have only once confirmed having met one before so I verify with the i-naturalist app, a few tree id field guides and byron who knows them better than me.
 I take a few pics, a few thorns home and study the dead leaves I find on the ground around me.